Impact of the COVID-19 pandemic on prisons: Brazil

-Hundreds of prisoners (who work outside the prison during the day) escaped from four prisons in São Paulo state after visitors were restricted and Easter furloughs were cancelled due to health concerns.
+Hundreds of prisoners, who work outside the prison during the day, escaped from four prisons in São Paulo state after visitors were restricted and Easter furloughs were cancelled due to health concerns.

 China

-The virus spread in at least four prisons in China.
+The virus spread to at least four prisons in China.

 Colombia

-On March 22, 23 prisoners were killed and 83 injured during a prison riot in La Modelo in Bogota, which erupted over fears over the spreading of COVID-19 through prison walls.
+On March 22, 2020, 23 prisoners were killed and 83 injured during a prison riot in La Modelo in Bogota, which erupted over fears over the spreading of COVID-19 through prison walls.
 Prisoners across the country have been protesting against the poor health services ever since the outbreak of COVID-19.

 The government planned to release about 10,000 prisoners on the weekend of 4–5 April 2020.
 The release did not apply to individuals who have been convicted of sexual offenses against minors, corruption, or crimes against humanity.

 Czech Republic

-Due to the coronavirus, on March 13, the Czech government passed Resolution No. 204/2020 Coll which banned family members from visiting relatives in prisons and jails.
-Defense attorneys are exempted from the bans.
+Due to the coronavirus, on March 13, the Czech government passed Resolution No. 204/2020 Coll, which banned family members from visiting relatives in prisons and jails.
+Defense attorneys were exempted from the bans.

 El Salvador

-Following an outbreak of alleged gang violence in late April that killed 77 people, President Nayib Bukele imposed a lockdown on imprisoned gang members from 26 April.
-As part of the crackdown, gang members have been confined in crowded cells for 23 hours a day; cells were barricaded with plywood and metal sheets to block sunlight; mobile and wifi signals were blocked, and rival gang members were mixed together.
-Human Rights Watch Americas director José Miguel Vivanco has condemned the treatment of prisoners as humiliating, degrading and a threat to health amidst the ongoing coronavirus pandemic.
+Following an outbreak of alleged gang violence in late April 2020 that killed 77 people, President Nayib Bukele imposed a lockdown on imprisoned gang members from 26 April.
+As part of the crackdown, gang members were confined in crowded cells for 23 hours a day; cells were barricaded with plywood and metal sheets to block sunlight; mobile and wifi signals were blocked, and rival gang members were mixed together.
+Human Rights Watch Americas director José Miguel Vivanco condemned the treatment of prisoners as humiliating, degrading and a threat to health amidst the coronavirus pandemic.

 Ethiopia

-On March 25, 4,011 prisoners were granted a pardon by the Ethiopian President Sahle-Work Zewde in an effort to prevent the spread of COVID-19.
+On March 25, 2020, 4,011 prisoners were granted a pardon by the Ethiopian President Sahle-Work Zewde in an effort to prevent the spread of COVID-19.
 This pardon only applied to prisoners convicted of minor crimes who were serving sentences of up to three years, and those who were about to be released.

 France

-On March 16, a detainee died in the Fresnes prison.
+On March 16, 2020, a detainee died of COVID-19 in the Fresnes prison.

-On March 22, a mutiny erupted in the Uzerche Detention Center, where 250 inmates had to be evacuated because their cells were unusable.
+On March 22, 2020, a mutiny erupted in the Uzerche Detention Center, where 250 inmates had to be evacuated because their cells were unusable.

 Iran

-On March 3, more than 54,000 prisoners were released temporarily to prevent the spread of COVID-19.
+On March 3, 2020, more than 54,000 prisoners were released temporarily to prevent the spread of COVID-19.

-Prisoners rioted in southern Iran on March 30.
-Since the beginning of the year, riots have broken out in prisons in Aligudarz, Hamedan, and Tabriz, with some prisoners escaping.
-On March 27, 70 inmates escaped Saqqez Prison in the Kurdistan province.
-100,000 prisoners have been released as a measure to contain the pandemic, but an estimated 50,000 people remain in prison, including violent offenders, dual nationals and others with Western ties.
+Prisoners rioted in southern Iran in prisons such as Aligudarz, Hamedan, and Tabriz, with some prisoners escaping.
+On March 27, 2020, 70 inmates escaped Saqqez Prison in the Kurdistan province.
+100,000 prisoners were released as a measure to contain the pandemic, but an estimated 50,000 people remained in prison, including violent offenders, dual nationals and others with Western ties.